THE BIG BANG

 Innovative and inspiring at every level, Brhaddhvani is a research and training centre founded by Dr. Karaikudi S. Subramanian in 1989, with the support of Dr. S. Seetha, to fill the lacunae in music education in India.
-With a unique outlook and ambitious goals, Dr. KSS combines the strengths of the traditional Gurukula and the institutional systems of learning by virtue of his long lineage as a vina player, his formal education in science, literature and musicology, and his services in universities around the world.
-He strongly feels that while traditional music is nurtured in some institutions by a minority with care and concern to retain its value, music is yet to become firmly a part of the school curriculum in order to benefit the wider section of the Indian society.
+With a unique outlook, KSS combines the strengths of the traditional Gurukula and the institutional systems of learning.
+Drawing upon his extensive experience as a vina player, his formal education in science, literature, and musicology, as well as his academic interactions across various universities worldwide, KSS has developed a holistic educational approach with the aim of serving any aspiring learner.

 MUSIC FOR EVERYONE

 Brhaddhvani's initiatives are aimed at expanding access to traditional classical music.
 Central to our mission is the belief that classical music as a genre can be effectively communicated to individuals at all levels through appropriate educational methods.
 This approach aims to cultivate a heightened appreciation, valuation, and preservation of indigenous music, transcending geographical, cultural, and social limitations.